pvdz/escaya/README.md

 * Error recovery mode with incremental parsing support
 * No backtracking
 * Low memory usage
+* Optimized for use on handheld devices such as a mobile phone or tablet
 * Very well tested (~15 000 unit tests with full code coverage)
 * Lightweight - ~84 KB minified